-1 - Open the SIM socket by sliding forward top.
-2 - Flip the top of the SIM card holder.
-3 - Insert SIM card into socket.
-4 - Close top.
-5 - Slide top back into position.
+1 - The small switch located in the centre of the PCB.
+If set to ON, Switch to OFF and open the SIM socket by sliding the top forward.
+2 - Flip the top of the SIM card holder and Insert SIM card into socket.
+3 - Flip the top of the SIM card holder down and slide to lock it.